 Women with blood pressure concerns can monitor their blood pressure from home and keep a log they can share with their HCP.
 For accuracy, blood pressure readings should be taken in the sitting position, with the cuff positioned on the left arm at the level of the heart.

-Daily low-dose aspirin (LDA) is of significant research interest due to its potential to lower preeclampsia risk in high-risk women.
+Daily low-dose aspirin (LDA) is of significant research interest due to its potential to lower preeclampsia risk in high-risk women, although results remain inconsistent.

 Other guidelines indicate LDA should be prescribed prior to 12 weeks of pregnancy based on the timing of trophoblast invasion.
 To date, the optimal timing and/or dose of LDA has not been determined.